mdoklea/book-recommendation-service/README.md

    Organization:

-   I followed the `Given-When-Then` or `Arrange-Act-Assert` patterns inspired from BDD.
+   I followed the `Given-When-Then` or `Arrange-Act-Assert` patterns inspired by BDD.
 There are three code blocks with up to 4 lines each.
 Example:
    * givenUser().authenticated(true).build();
    * val result = service.doAction();
    * assertThat(result.value).isEqualTo(123);